Mikanwolfe/mikanwolfe.github.io/_posts/2019-11-28-nekox-net-theme-modifications.md

 The intent behind nekox.net was to provide a platform for the discussion and distribution of my mechatronics- and software-related projects; along with other opportunities such as the Swinburne Mechatronics Engineering Society's site under a nekox subdomain ([smes.nekox.net](https://smes.nekox.net)).
 This would group all the work I've done under one major domain - nekox - for both consistency and aesthetic reasons.

+Yes - the feature at the top of this post is indeed a picture of source code for this site.

 ---

 ## The Moon Theme